zntheory/itu-bds-sdse/lessons/04-golang-fundamentals/H-pointers-and-references.md

 </br>

+### Exercise: Printing pointer information

-> Let's try and print the address of the pointer and the value of the pointer.
+> Let's try and print the address of the pointer and the value of the pointer in the above code example.

 <!-- fmt.Println("The the pointer is %v and the value is %v", pointer, *pointer) -->